ECON 7108 - Master of Economics Research Project A

-Course Code ECON 7108 Course Master of Economics Research Project A Coordinating Unit School of Economics Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 6 Contact Up to 2 hours per week Prerequisites Credit average for other MEc(Course) courses Restrictions Available to MEc(Course) students only Course Description Each student is to undertake an individual research project that exhibits original investigation analysis and interpretation.
+Course Code ECON 7108 Course Master of Economics Research Project A Coordinating Unit Economics Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 6 Contact Up to 2 hours per week Available for Study Abroad and Exchange Y Prerequisites Credit average for other MEc(Course) courses Restrictions Available to MEc(Course) students only Course Description Each student is to undertake an individual research project that exhibits original investigation analysis and interpretation.

 Course Coordinator: Dr Florian Ploeckl

 The full timetable of all activities for this course can be accessed from Course Planner.